 Bonus categories are expenses that a certain credit card covers, wherein you can earn points for every dollar you spend on the mentioned categories.
 Some examples of bonus categories include groceries, gas, streaming services, and more.

 For example, personal credit cards like the Amex Blue Cash Preferred has a cashback rate of 6% on bonus categories like groceries and streaming services.
 You can see that most of these categories are common personal purchases.

-On the other hand, business credit cards such as the Chase Ink Business Cash Card includes bonus categories like office supplies and internet services.
+On the other hand, business credit cards such as the Chase Ink Business Cash Card include bonus categories like office supplies and internet services.
 On top of that, you should take note to get a card with flat rates if you think you’re going to spend on a variety of categories.

 5. Consumer protections

 Generally speaking, there aren’t a lot of consumer protection laws that cover corporate and small business credit cards.
 The TILA (Truth in Lending Act) and Credit Card Act of 2009 only applies to personal credit cards, however, there are still a few credit companies that would extend protections to business owners as a courtesy gesture.

 It’s best to review the policies carefully before you sign up for any business card.

 Both credit cards have pros and cons so there’s a healthy debate whether a personal credit card is better than a business credit card.
 However, a rule of thumb when choosing credit cards is to always look at the bonus categories and rewards program.

 If you think you’ll be spending on bonus categories like groceries and gas, get personal cashback cards.
 If you think you’re going to spend a lot on travel and office supplies, then get a business card.